harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profiles/velocity-profile.md

 #### Restrictions

-* The Issue Management System is fixed to Jira, and the Start Event is locked as Ticket Created when measuring lead time by Jira statuses.
+* The **issue management system** is fixed to [Jira](/docs/software-engineering-insights/sei-integrations/jira/sei-jira-integration), and the **Start Event** is locked as **Ticket Created** when measuring lead time by Jira statuses.
-* To switch to Azure or another issue management system, you must disable the release stage.
+* To switch to [Azure](/docs/software-engineering-insights/sei-integrations/azure-devops/sei-integration-azure-devops) or another issue management system, you must disable the release stage.
 * Modifying the start event is not allowed when the release stage is enabled, as it can lead to incorrect configurations.
 * For profiles already in use, the Jira release stage remains disabled by default unless explicitly enabled.

-### Add the Jira Release stage
+### Add the Jira release stage

-The Jira Release Stage provides visibility into the time it takes for features to be delivered to customers.
+The Jira release Stage provides visibility into the time it takes for features to be delivered to customers.
 It extends the lead time measurement beyond internal development efforts, capturing the time between ticket resolution and product release.

 ![](../static/velocity-16.png)